Part of the Oxford Instruments Group

 • 4.2 Megapixel / up to 32mm sensor – perfect for astronomy

-• Up to 74 fps full frame (faster with ROI) – track fast events without smear
+• NEW 135 fps High Speed Mode – track fast events without smear

 Request Pricing Ask a Question Add to quote list